 How Do you maximize recovery before The Big race?

-First of all, the most important thing is rest – rest when you can, and get as much sleep as you can.
-Having a very strict routine is important.
+First of all, the most important thing is to rest – rest when you can, and get as much sleep as you can.
+When I look at how to prepare for race day, having a very strict routine is important.
 In Maui, I went to bed at 9 p.m., which is easy to do that on the Big Island because it gets pitch black and it’s easy to go to bed and get up early.

 Of course, food is very important and I think it’s best to prepare my own food – I don’t go out for food in race week.
 It’s best to skip the poke bowl until after the race.

 It’s important to avoid things that will put stress on the immune system.
 When you have a lot of people around you all the time, they want to shake hands and I can’t always say “stay away from me”, we always have hand sanitizer with us.
 That allows the body to focus on recovery from stress from movement, not stress from the immune system.
 There are also other things you can do, like recovery boots, massage and stuff like that.

 Are you doing any orthostatic tests, is there any data you’re looking at in terms of recovery?